HybirdCorp/docker-forticlient/Readme.md

 # Create a docker network, to be able to control addresses
 docker network create --subnet=172.20.0.0/16 fortinet

-# Start the priviledged docker container with a static ip
+# Start the docker container with the needed capabilities and a static ip
 docker run -it --rm \
+  --cap-add NET_ADMIN
-  --privileged \
+  --dev /dev/ppp \
   --net fortinet --ip 172.20.0.2 \
   -e VPNADDR=host:port \
   -e VPNUSER=me@domain \